After months of applying and waiting, you’ve finally been accepted into your ideal school. That means the hard part should be over, right?

 Despite their differences, both methods affect your APR because fees (whether they are prepaid or not) add to the total cost of your loan.
 This is a key reason to look for lenders that have zero origination fees when shopping around for a student loan.

 If you’re considering a Direct PLUS federal loan you may do well to look at other options.

 You can read more about student loan repayment in our article How Do Earnest Loans Work?

-The federal Direct PLUS loan program, which is aimed at graduate students as well as parents, have higher rates, steep origination fees and do require a minimal credit check.
-In some case, private loans may be more competitive for borrowers so it pays to shop around.
+The Federal Direct PLUS loan program, which is aimed at graduate students as well as parents, has higher rates, steep origination fees and does require a minimal credit check.
+In some cases, private student loans may be more competitive for borrowers so it pays to shop around.